cdr74/AutoSquash/README.md

 - (done) Set proper GC param in tomcat start script
 - (done) Disable http and enforce https
 - (done, not tested) Enable JMX for monitoring in startup script (do we also add a otel agent for tomcat?)
+- Working on OTEL agent as alternative to JMX (security as well as data quality reasons)
 - Set a proper connector for large scale in server.xml
 - Do we need to enforce log rotation?
 - Do we want to put this in Docker right away (we should, but that needs we also want to add liveness probes)?